MRtrix3/mrtrix3/docs/concepts/global_intensity_normalisation.rst

 prefix).
 The script runs by first computing diffusion tensor Fractional Anisotropy (FA) maps, registering these to a groupwise template, then thresholding the template FA map to obtain an *approximate* white matter mask.
-The mask is then transformed back into the space of each subject image and used in the :ref:`dwinormalise` command to normalise the input DW images to have the same b=0 white matter median value.
+The mask is then transformed back into the space of each subject image and used in the :ref:`dwinormalise_individual` command to normalise the input DW images to have the same b=0 white matter median value.
 All intensity normalised data will be output in a single folder.
-As previously mentioned, all DWI data must be bias field corrected *before* applying :ref:`dwinormalise group`, for example using :code:`dwibiascorrect`.
-Users are well advised to (manually) check the results of :ref:`dwinormalise group` closely though, as occasional instabilities have been observed in the outcomes of particular subjects.
+As previously mentioned, all DWI data must be bias field corrected *before* applying :ref:`dwinormalise_group`, for example using :code:`dwibiascorrect`.
+Users are well advised to (manually) check the results of :ref:`dwinormalise_group` closely though, as occasional instabilities have been observed in the outcomes of particular subjects.

 In case of pipelines that include a multi-tissue spherical deconvolution algorithm yielding compartment estimates for multiple different tissues [Jeurissen2014]_